jorzel/hashnode/cl6qbq7w704jifdnvh9qw30bz.md

 ## Remember about fundamentals
 Fundamentals give you means for solving technical challenges and can be divided into two groups:
 - technology agnostic, like algorithms, system design, TDD approach, etc.
-- technology bounded, like a programming language, framework, database, etc.
+- technology bounded, like a programming language, web framework, database, etc.

 The former can frame your solution, while the latter provides implementation tools.
 Given their significance, both should receive adequate attention.